- Helping Clients with Their Legal Challenges for over 30 Years

 Each communication or scheming offense can be charged separately.
 This can have a huge impact on the amount you are required to pay for bond and your score sheet which determines your penalties and your potential sentence.
 Many times, goods or services are stolen repeatedly over an extended period of time.
 This makes things more difficult for the prosecution in determining individual occurrences but easier in finding a principal theme of fraud.

 Punishment for scheming to defraud depends on the amount of the loss.
 If no property, money, or object of value actually exchanged hands during the scheme to defraud then the charge is punishable with regard to the amount the defendant was intending to take.

-If you or a loved one has recently been charged for a crime related to Florida's scheming to defraud law, it is important to speak with an experienced theft crimes attorney as soon as possible.
-Our Tampa defense attorneys are prepared to respond immediately to your call, explain the charges and penalties you face, and discuss how we can help.
+If you or a loved one has recently been charged for a crime related to Florida’s scheming to defraud law, it is important to speak with an experienced theft crimes attorney as soon as possible.
+Our Tampa defense attorney is prepared to respond immediately to your call, explain the charges and penalties you face, and discuss how we can help.

 Contact Taracks & Associates for a free consultation.